 If you use a letting agent, it might be their responsibility to keep on top of gas safety checks.
 It depends on the contract between you.
 Your contract should clearly specify who is responsible for carrying out the maintenance and safety check duties and keeping the associated records, based on the services you pay for with them.

 Do I have to keep records?

-Yes, you must keep records of any gas safety checks to prove that you are complying to regulations.
+Yes, you must keep records of any gas safety checks to prove that you are complying with regulations.
 You can keep these records electronically, as long as you can reproduce it in hard copy format when required.
-This electronic copy must also identify the gas operative who carried out the safety check, so that authorities can determine whether they are Gas Safe registered or not.
-You must keep two years worth of Gas Safety Records but we recommend keeping as many records as possible, just so you’re covered as much as possible should anything go wrong.
+This electronic copy must also identify the gas operative who carried out the safety check so that authorities can determine whether they are Gas Safe registered or not.
+You must keep two years’ worth of Gas Safety Records but we recommend keeping as many records as possible, just so you’re covered as much as possible should anything go wrong.

 Do I need to provide a CO alarm?

 A CO alarm, or carbon monoxide alarm, acts as a warning system within the property to detect carbon monoxide, which is a type of gas known as a silent killer.
 Generally speaking, a CO alarm is only needed by law in England in any room with a solid fuel-burning appliance, such as a coal fire or wood-burning stove.
 Whilst gas and oil boilers do not fall within this category, it’s still best practice to install CO alarms.